forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 >
 > Though the situation was complex and accordingly decision making.
 The region of former Yugoslavia had/has a complex history as most states have.
 There were Nationalistic and/or separatist tendencies throughout the existence of the Yugoslavian state.
 Moreover in the 90's, previously granted minority rights and autonomy were (discussed to be) cut down.
 > * Possibly increased/ensured autonomy could have avoided a war, possibly with help of the UN and clearer specified UN charter regarding autonomy rights.
-> * The Open Balkan Project seems a promising path for the future.
+> * The Open Balkans Project seems a promising path for the future. <!-- a main reason is a partnership with the EU (which surrounds the Balkan) is more likely with a single well organized group instead of many small states.
+A cooperation seems important as the EU surrounds the Balkan and a full membership of the many small states is very unlikely as long as the EU has not reformed its decision processes and such a reform is out of sight. -->